Deformations of rational curves in positive characteristic: Examples

-In this subsection, we discuss non-rigid rational curves on Fermat surfaces in characteristic $p > 0$.
-First, we recall that

-is called the \textit{Fermat surface} of degree $n$ in $\P^3$.
+In this subsection, we discuss topologically non-rigid rational curves on Fermat surfaces in characteristic $p > 0$.
+Let $S_n \subset \P^3$ be the \textit{Fermat surface} of degree $n$ in $\P^3$ defined by $X^n-Y^n + Z^n-W^n = 0$.
 The signs of the defining equation are chosen so that it is easier to write down a line on $S_n$; see Example \ref{ex:Fermat} below.
 The surface $S_n$ is smooth if and only if $p$ does not divide $n$, which we will assume from now on.
 If $n \leq 3$, then $S_n$ is a rational surface, $S_4$ is a K3 surface, and if $n \geq 5$, then $S_n$ is a surface of general type.
 In particular, if $n \geq 4$, then $S_n$ has non-negative Kodaira dimension.
 On the other hand, Shioda showed that $S_n$ is unirational if there exists an integer $\nu$ such that $p^\nu \equiv -1 \pmod{n}$; see \cite[Proposition 1]{Shioda}.